Call for abstracts

 Yes – you will need to format your abstract using the abstract template.
 This can be found within the Abstract Submission Portal.

 The abstract review process begins after the abstract submission deadline has passed.
-It usually takes around four weeks for the organising committee to review all submitted abstracts and reach a decision.
+It usually takes around four weeks for the advisory committee to review all submitted abstracts and reach a decision.
 This may take longer if the number of abstracts submitted exceeds expectations.

 We will contact you via email regardless of the outcome.